wrapp/gokit/README.md

 [here](example/example.go).

 ## Creating a service
 A service is created by calling `SimpleService` function in `kit` package.
-This creates a service and some default middlewares for convinence.
+This creates a service with predefined set of middlewares for convinence.

 ```go
 srv := kit.SimpleService(/* any router that implements http.Handler */)